-- Guidance- Provide guidance to the sector and internally, through better application systems, processes and guidelines, to support stakeholders full understanding of rule requirements and certification pathways - System-based approach- Use systems thinking to ensure that analysis enables appropriate decision making and linkages across the organisation and outside - Collaboration- Proactively engage with stakeholders, and work collaboratively to give effect to intelligenceled, risk-based regulation of emerging technologies, and manage the expectations of all parties (innovators and regulators alike) - Engagement- Facilitate and, where appropriate, lead the CAA's domestic and international engagement on emerging technology information sharing and expertise exchange.

-- International alignment Where practical and appropriate, align with internationally accepted practices that support the safe integration of emerging aviation technology.
-Where the opportunity arises, we will influence those practices where it aligns with Aotearoa New Zealand's national interests - Change and Influence Identify opportunities for process and other changes through whatever available means that will increase the effectiveness of emerging technologies regulatory engagement and output.
+- · provide guidance to the sector and internally, through better application systems, processes, and guidelines, to support stakeholders full understanding of rule requirements and certification pathways - proactively engage with stakeholders, and work collaboratively to give effect to intelligence- led, risk-based regulation of emerging technologies, and manage the expectations of all parties (innovators and regulators alike) - facilitate and lead the CAA's domestic and international engagement on emerging technology information sharing and expertise exchange.
+Where practical and appropriate, align with internationally accepted practices that support the safe integration of emerging aviation technology - identify opportunities for process and other changes through whatever available means that will increase the effectiveness of emerging technologies regulatory engagement and output.

-These activities are in addition to core regulatory activity that supports the use and development of emerging aviation technologies which includes certification, monitoring and inspection, and policy development.
+These activities are integrated with our core regulatory activity that supports the use and development of emerging aviation technologies which includes certification, monitoring and inspection, and policy development.
 An example of this is Rule Part 102, which allows operators to apply for certification to operate outside the limits which are set for non-certificated drone users.
 This allows the Authority to take a flexible approach to the certification of unique operations, provided an acceptable level of safety is achieved.
 This flexibility is important as it allows the Authority to better respond to different technologies and operations and allows the sector to continue to develop innovative approaches, whilst managing the risk.